vijayeox/jenkinsdemo-VIEW/Readme.txt

 To start the node server
 $ npm run serve

+Incase of client's application development, you will have to serve the view from withing the API docker.
+$ docker exec -it <containerId> bash
+$ cd ../../view/
+$ npm run serve

 ------------------------------------------------------
 Note on Windows use git bash to run the above commands
 ------------------------------------------------------